-- If you are looking for more info related to your country and its taxes, we have other FAQs available for specific countries.
+- If you are looking for more information related to your country and its taxes, we have other FAQs available for specific countries.

-- If you live in a U.S. state where Zoom services are subject to state taxation, you will see the taxes directly associated with each service on your invoice, and a summary of all tax types at the end of your invoice.
+- If you live in the United States where Zoom services are subject to taxation, you will see the taxes directly associated with each service on your invoice and a summary of all tax types at the end of your invoice.
 This may include local taxes that were not previously charged.
-Additionally, because we can now determine the taxability of each individual service, you may find that you are not being charged tax on some items.

 Why am I being charged state taxes at all?